We can remove an Exchange certificate in two ways. One of them is with PowerShell.…

 Exchange OWA and ECP are not working.
-Logging into Exchange 2016 OWA is showing you an error.
+Signing in to Exchange Server OWA is showing you an error.
 The error is showing that there is a Server Error in ‘/owa’ Application.
-When trying with ECP it’s showing Server Error in ‘/ecp’ Application.
-How did this happen and what is the solution to it?
-In this article, you will learn how to fix Exchange 2016 Server Error in ‘/owa’ Application.
+When trying with ECP, it’s showing Server Error in ‘/ecp’ Application.
+How did this happen, and what is the solution to it?
+In this article, you will learn how to fix Exchange Server Error in ‘/owa’ Application.

 Server Error in ‘/owa’ Application

-When starting Exchange OWA (Outlook Web Access) and entering the credentials, the below error is showing.
-The same is happening when going to the ECP (Exchange Control Panel) page.
+When starting Exchange OWA (Outlook Web Access) and entering the credentials, the below error appears.
+The same happens when going to the ECP (Exchange Control Panel) page.

 Microsoft.Exchange.Common.IL.ILUtil.DoTryFilterCatch(Action tryDelegate, Func